mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/job-framework-exception.md

 ---
 title: JobFrameworkException class
+description: Defined the core behavior of exceptions thrown by Monarch Base and provides a base for derived exceptions.

 ---

 Defined the core behavior of exceptions thrown by Monarch Base and provides a base for derived exceptions.